Frequently Asked Questions

 More detailed designs will be produced before any construction takes place and we will keep you informed.

-When will the projects be constructed?
+When will the projects be built?

-The planned investments are the beginning of a long-term approach to delivering a step-change in local cycling and walking network as well as reliable bus services and complementing improvements to the rail network ensuring that Tees Valley is a well-connected region.
-We are starting to invest in priorities within the plan now, but it will take several years to deliver fully, given the level of investment required.
+We are starting to invest in priorities within the plan now, but it will take several years to deliver fully, given the level of investment needed.
 We will provide more information on which projects are progressing, and when they may be built, as the plans develop, and it becomes clearer.

 Buses